miguelviladev/learning-c-en/1-introduction/4-compilation-cycle-in-c.md

 The compiler also detects cases in where the code's syntax is correct but leads to some suspicion.
 So, instead of outputting an error message, the compiler outputs a warning message for each suspicious piece of code.
 Unlike errors, if warning messages show up the compilation process will continue.

+So, when the code is free from errors, the compiler converts the pre-processed code into assembly code.

 ### 3. Assembling

+Now, the assembler will convert the assembly code into object code and save it in a file with the same name of the source file but with the extension **.obj** in DOS-based systems or **.o** in UNIX-based systems.

+> If the name source file is named "hello-world.c', then the object file would be 'hello.obj'.

 ### 4. Linking